 This social skills webinar will be delivered by the author of Konnect Social skills series Evaleen Whelton.
 Evaleen is also founder of AUsome Training, Ireland’s first Autistic-led training company.
 When Evaleen first found out she was Autistic in 2014 she accepted what was said about autism and social skills.
 After all it explained much of her life.
 But then she expanded her search for information and found that actually there are differing ideas on this.
 There is also research which shows that Autistic people have a social communication which is specific to us.

 Evaleen is a speech and drama teacher and has developed classes for children on social skills and communication.
-She has authored 3 activity books for children which teaches “social skills” with a respect and appreciation for Autistic Communication.
+She has authored 3 Konnect activity books for children which teaches “social skills” with a respect and appreciation for Autistic Communication.
 This respect and appreciation is sadly lacking from social skills training which is created under the deficit model.
+Her book “Standing Up for Myself” for kids aged 9-15yrs is the first book which the Therapist Neurodiversity Collective has recommended as a perfect alternative to social skills training.

 In this social skills webinar Evaleen will share her findings and ideas.
 She will show you that we need to appreciate and preserve the way Autistic children and adults communicate, whether that is verbally or non-verbally.
 When we think of autism and social skills we may think of deficits.
 We may not know that those ideas are now very outdated.
 No one needs these outdated ideas where Autistic people need to be taught and trained how to behave in social situations.
 These sort of antiquated ideas only harm the Autistic sense of self.
 They also harm otherwise beautiful relationships between Autistic and non-autistic people.